nus-cs2103-AY2223S1/tp/docs/UserGuide.md

    start the app.

-   In that case, you can either right click the jar file and run it from the drop-down menu, or run the following command in the terminal: java -jar HR_Pro_Max++.jar
+   In that case, you can either right click the jar file and run it from the drop-down menu, or run the following command in the terminal:java -jar HR_Pro_Max++.jar
    ```
    ![Ui](images/Ui.png)
 6. You can proceed to the next section for a quick [overview of the user interface](#user-interface).